-The Tertiary Alcohol Project, or TAP, aims give UWA students the knowledge, skills and support to make informed and healthy choices in regard to alcohol consumption.
+The Tertiary Alcohol Project, or TAP, aims give UWA students the knowledge, skills and support to drink safely.

 The TAP was developed by the Health Promotion Unit in 2003 and involves a number of initiatives for students ranging from awareness-building and education to treatment for problematic alcohol and other drug use.